 Judge Rosen scheduled the hearing as part of an order to the government defendants in the lawsuit – the Michigan Attorney General and the Washtenaw County Prosecuting Attorney – to “show cause why the Court should not grant Plaintiff’s motion for a Temporary Restraining Order/Preliminary Injunction.”
 The judge’s order also required the government to “show cause, in writing,” by last Friday, October 26, “why the Court should not grant” AFLC’s motion.
 The Michigan Attorney General, in his official capacity, which requires him to prosecute and uphold the laws of the State, defended the law in a 22-page brief filed with the court.
 AFLC filed a reply brief, asserting that the government’s “arguments are wrong on all counts” and setting forth additional case law to support AFLC’s position.

-On October 29, the Michigan Attorney General, in his individual capacity, filed a “friend of the court” brief “to clarify his personal position regarding the constitutionality” of the Michigan election law.
+Yesterday, the Michigan Attorney General, in his individual capacity, filed a “friend of the court” brief “to clarify his personal position regarding the constitutionality” of the Michigan election law.
 In this brief, Attorney General Bill Schuette urged the court to strike down the law, arguing that it “is not a neutral law of general applicability but specifically targets religious speakers and religious speech; substantially burdens political and religious speech as well as the free exercise of religion; and cannot be justified by any compelling governmental interest.”

 AFLC’s lawsuit was brought on behalf of Pastor Levon Yuille, the pastor of The Bible Church in Ypsilanti, Michigan.
 Pastor Yuille is also the National Director of the National Black Pro-life Congress, the former Chairman of the Michigan Black Republican Council of Southern Michigan, and the host of Joshua Trail, a popular Christian radio talk show.